LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-archaeology.md

 ### Thing 7: Sharing
 *Getting started*
 * Learn more about why sharing data matters in archaeology.
-Explore publications on archaeological data, reuse, and publishing including "Openness and archaeology's information ecosystem" at <https://escholarship.org/uc/item/9tq378jg> and "Other People's Data: A Demonstration of the Imperative of Publishing Primary Data" at <https://escholarship.org/uc/item/1nt1v9n2>
+Explore publications on archaeological data, reuse, and publishing including *Openness and archaeology's information ecosystem* at <https://escholarship.org/uc/item/9tq378jg> and *Other People's Data: A Demonstration of the Imperative of Publishing Primary Data* at <https://escholarship.org/uc/item/1nt1v9n2>
 * Consider times you haven't been able to access data associated with your research.
 How did you address this issue?
 * Consider times you have tried to use collaborators or colleagues data in your own research.
 What steps did you have to take to make sense of the data, to incorporate it into your own dataset, or to analyze it?
 What might have made this process easier?